svenboulanger/SimpleCircuit/README.md

   <img src="https://svenboulanger.github.io/SimpleCircuit/images/sample_circuit_dark.svg#gh-dark-mode-only">
 </a>

-The output is immediately shown in the browser, and the SVG file can be downloaded using the download button.
+Components can be anonymous/unnamed (like `R` or `C`) or they can be named by adding more characters (like `R1` or `Cj`).
+Only named components can be reused later in the netlist.
 More advanced circuits require more complex alignments.
 For example, an inverting opamp circuit might be scripted like this:

 ```
 T("in") <r> R("1k") <r> Xminus <r> OA1 <r> Xout